code42/py42/docs/userguides/basics.md

         exit(1)
 ```

-The examples from this guide illustrate basics that can applied across different areas in py42.
-You can apply what you
+The examples from this guide demonstrate concepts that apply to different areas in py42.
-have learned here to scripts that do not have anything to do with departing employees.